 Customizing Your iOS Simulator Experience with Xcode Schemes

 You can customize your iOS Simulator experience using the Xcode scheme editor.
 In fact, some iOS Simulator features are accessible only within this editor.
-The biggest advantage of using an Xcode Scheme is the ability to load application data files and routing app coverage files.
+The biggest advantage of using an Xcode scheme is the ability to load app data files and routing app coverage files.

 To access scheme settings

-When the Edit Scheme window opens, click the Run option in the scheme editor’s left pane.
+In the dialog that appears, click the Run option in the scheme editor’s left pane.